 - You can buy your marijuana from a licensed medical marijuana dispensary or a growing collective that cultivates less than 100 plants.

 The Compassionate Use Act also gives some rights to your primary caregiver, who may grow or possess the marijuana for you as long as it is strictly for your medical needs.
 Make sure you know your rights by speaking to a criminal defense lawyer from the Simmrin Law Group today.

 Because recreational use is now legal, these medical marijuana rules may seem less important—but they’re not.
 There are many cases where the amount of marijuana you have, or the way you bought it, would be illegal for recreational use but are legal if you are a valid medical user.

 Local & Federal Marijuana Laws in California

-Even with the statewide decriminalization, every county and town has the right to pass its own local laws about marijuana.
-You have to know what these rules are and follow them or you can face legal charges.
-For example, it may be illegal to use marijuana within a certain distance of a school, to grow it in certain neighborhoods, or other obscure rules.
+Even with statewide decriminalization, every county and town has the right to pass its local laws about marijuana.
+You have to know what these rules are and follow them, or you can face legal charges.
+For example, it may be illegal to use marijuana within a certain distance from a school, grow it in certain neighborhoods, or follow other obscure rules.

 Federal law also presents a problem.
 Marijuana is still a controlled substance under federal law, and no state law can change that.
 Among other things, this means that: